2015 Harris County shooting: Perpetrator

 David Ray Conley III (born December 29, 1966), age 48, was identified as the main suspect.
 He was reportedly a former boyfriend of Jackson, with whom he fathered Nathaniel Jackson, one of the slain children.

 Prior to the shooting, Conley had an extensive criminal record dating as far back as 1988, including arrests for domestic violence, DUI, and drug possession.
 His latest charge was assault, relating to a July 28 incident where he allegedly bashed Valerie Jackson's head repeatedly against a refrigerator.
 The case was pending at the time of the shooting.
 He had previously been arrested and charged in 2000 and 2013 for being violent towards Jackson.
 Conley was said to have been physically abusive towards her and jealous of Dwayne Jackson.
 According to Valerie Jackson's brother, Earl Yanske, he suffered from bipolar disorder.
 At the time of the shooting, Conley had an estranged wife, Vernessa Conley, whom he was also abusive toward.
 According to his criminal history, Conley had a history of faking mental illnesses to get himself out of legal troubles.

 Legal proceedings

 Though he did not appear in court, Conley was charged with three counts of capital murder and had his bond denied.
 He was held in Harris County Jail.
 Prosecutors announced that they are likely seeking a death sentence.
 In February 2016, Conley's lawyer indicated they would seek a mental disability defense.
 On October 7, 2021, Conley was convicted in the shooting and was sentenced to life in prison without parole.
 The prosecution had dropped their pursuit of a death sentence after conceding that Conley was mentally disabled.
+He has been incarcerated at the at W.J.
+Estelle Unit in Huntsville as of January 2025.